mitchellheaney/DecisionTree/README.md

 ## Drawbacks/Learning Aspirations

-The duration of the project allowed me to understand how difficult a high accuracy rate is to achieve with a AI model like decision trees.
-It has introduced strategies such as pruning to remove unnecessary complexity the model possesses initially, in which I intend to implement soon.
+The fitting model is executed without pruning - a process that removes unnecessary complexity from the tree's strucutre.
+The project has allowed me to substantiate skills surrouding ML modelling, algorithmic data structures (trees) and useful Python modules such as numpy.

+### This was done without sklearn module